Manish-M2018/MSRIT-Results-scraper/README.md

 # Results scraper cli tool (results_cmd_tool.py)

-A command line interface that is designed for automating the task of fetching the results and displaying it in a tabular format on the browser<br>
+A command line interface that is designed for automating the task of fetching the results of students from http://exam.msrit.edu/ and displaying it in a tabular format on the browser<br>

 # Usage